 Philip Wilkins serves the Kings baseball program as head coach and co-founded the program in 2015 with Jim Cason.
 Coach Wilkins has over fifteen years of coaching experience at various levels, including ten years of varsity, junior varsity, and junior high football experience and five years as head coach for varsity baseball.
-During that time Coach Wilkins served as athletic director and defensive coordinator for the Tomball Christian Warriors varsity football team, and help lead teams to two Texas Christian Athletic League (“TCAL”) state titles–one in football and the other in baseball.
+During that time Coach Wilkins served as athletic director and defensive coordinator for the Tomball Christian Warriors varsity football team, and help lead teams to three Texas Christian Athletic League (“TCAL”) state titles–two in football and the other in baseball.
 He has a passion to share God and his love of sports overseas and has done so on three continents covering seven different countries.

 As a player, Coach Wilkins was a multi-sport athlete in high school, winning multiple honors in baseball.
 He passed over multiple scholarship offers to study abroad after graduation.

 Coach Wilkins resides in Tomball with his wife Autumn.
 They have homeschooled their four children for the past fifteen years and both have a passion for serving the homeschool community.